New Zealand hosts virtual APEC leaders' summit, focusing on pandemic recovery

 U.S. HOST BID

-Also likely to raise tensions is the U.S. offer to host APEC in 2023, which would be the country's first time since former President Barack Obama led the group in Hawaii in 2011.
+Also likely to raise tensions is the U.S. offer to host APEC in 2023, which would be the country's first time since then-President Barack Obama led the group in Hawaii in 2011.

 Diverting attention and resources to the region has become a centrepiece of President Joe Biden's administration, as it turns away from old security preoccupations with the withdrawal of U.S. forces from Afghanistan.